FrogTheFrog/moondeck-buddy/README.md

 Additionally, it allows to:
  * launch a Steam game;
  * close the Steam process;
+ * Turn on PC by sending a Wake-on-LAN magic packet.
  * shutdown, restart or suspend the PC.

 ## How to install it?